ByteRookie/AGS_Service/README.md

 # Changelog

 ### v1.3.7
-- Initial status notification waits until a primary speaker is found, retrying after 5 seconds if necessary
+- Initial status notification waits until a preferred primary speaker or active room is found, retrying after 5 seconds if necessary

 ### v1.3.6
 - Restored the TV source reset when a room turns off